-What Can a Handyman Do in Rocky Mount, North Carolina?
+What Can a Handyman Do Without a License in Rocky Mount, North Carolina?

 In North Carolina, a "handyman" can do many small repair/remodel tasks without a state general contractor license as long as each job stays under the state’s general-contractor threshold (commonly $40,000 for the total project cost including labor and materials).
 However, electrical, plumbing, HVAC, and fire-sprinkler work generally require the appropriate state trade license regardless of job size, and many tasks still require local building permits in Rocky Mount or the county.